cuusoo-labs/databricks-bootcamp/README.md

 - `unsolved`: contains the unsolved starter code.
 Students should refer to the Python comments for instructions for the activity.
 - `solved` : contains the solved solutions. `stu` activities will not contain the solved solutions until the end of the day.
-- `resources`: contains datasets used for the activity.